omidfi/react-native/docs/GettingStarted.md

 ## Requirements

-1. OS X - Only OS X is currently supported
+1. OS X - Only OS X is currently supported (For Linux check [this issue](https://github.com/facebook/react-native/issues/2693) )
 2. [Homebrew](http://brew.sh/) is the recommended way to install Watchman and Flow.
 3. Install [Node.js](https://nodejs.org/) 4.0 or newer.
   - Install **nvm** with [its setup instructions here](https://github.com/creationix/nvm#installation).
 Then run `nvm install node && nvm alias default node`, which installs the latest version of Node.js and sets up your terminal so you can run it by typing `node`.
 With nvm you can install multiple versions of Node.js and easily switch between them.